Stella Crawford

 Stella Crawford is a fictional character from the BBC soap opera EastEnders, played by Sophie Thompson from 7 September 2006 to 23 July 2007.
-The character's story arc revolves on her relationship with established character Phil Mitchell (Steve McFadden), during which she mentally and physically abuses his son Ben Mitchell (Charlie Jones) for months in the build-up to her and Phil’s wedding.
+The character's story arc revolves on her relationship with established character Phil Mitchell (Steve McFadden), during which she mentally and physically abuses his young son Ben Mitchell (Charlie Jones) for several months in the build-up to her and Phil’s wedding.
 On the day of the wedding, Ben's ordeal is finally discovered, causing Stella to flee, with Phil giving chase, determined to make her pay for what she has done to his son; this culminates in Stella being killed off when she takes her own life by jumping off a roof to her death.

 Creation and development

 "Part of Stella believes that once she's down the aisle with the ring on her finger, everything will be alright.
 That happens in real life, doesn't it?
 You think that if you get to a certain point, everything that'd happened will be forgotten or swept away.
 But everything catches up with you, just like it does with Stella…"